 The Planetarium is slightly out of the downtown core of Montreal but easily accessible by the metro - about 25 mins to Viau metro station.

 Driving to the Planetarium from downtown Montreal takes about 20 mins.
-Parking for the Planetarium - or for any of the Space for Life museums - is $12 per day (as of 2016).
+Plan to pay at least $12 for parking.
 Drivers may move their car from museum to museum at no further cost.